 There are nine hazard pictograms in the GHS which represent the physical, health and environmental hazards.
 The most common ones that you will come across in association with our products are:

-The Exclamation mark pictogram covers a number of different hazard types including, but not limited to; acute toxicity (oral, dermal, inhalation), Skin irritation, Eye irritation and Skin sensitization.
-For Peerless Jal products it will be mostly be applied due to skin or eye irritancy.
+The Exclamation mark pictogram covers a number of different hazard types including, but not limited to; acute toxicity (oral, dermal, inhalation), skin irritation, eye irritation and skin sensitisation.
+Peerless JAL products will be mostly be applied due to skin or eye irritancy.